-When you seek care at our office, you are assured that Dr. Meachum, Dr. Meyer, and their staff utilize the latest in technology to enhance the quality of your dental care.
+When you seek care at our office, you are assured that Dr. Meachum and staff utilize the latest in technology to enhance the quality of your dental care.

 Many dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiney sounding” air-powered hand pieces all have a degree of non-concentricity; they do not rotate perfectly smoothly.

 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (dental crown, tooth veneer, or tooth filling).
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.

 Dr. Meachum chooses carefully which and when x-rays are taken.
 There are many guidelines that we follow.
 X-rays allow us to see everything we cannot see with our own eyes.
 X-rays enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental x-rays are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental x-rays is extremely minimal.
 Dr. Meachum utilizes Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional x-rays.
 Digital imaging can also help us retrieve valuable diagnostic information which allows us to see cavities better.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.